Ypnypn/Web/README.md

 refers to the twenty-sixth button on the webpage (`9`), followed by the second (`!`).
 This encodes the program `9!`, which calculates 9 factorial, or 362880.

 Thus, this encoding uses only one byte per character.
-A consequence of this is that only those characters on the webpage can be used in LangName.
+A consequence of this is that only those characters on the webpage can be used in Brevity.
 For example, the tab character can not be used, even in string literals.

 ##The language

-A LangName program places values on the stack and performs operations on them.
+A Brevity program places values on the stack and performs operations on them.

 There are three common datatypes - numbers, strings, and arrays.

 Number literals mean what they are.
 If a literal starts with <code>0</code>, the next character begins a new number.
-When following a number literal, <code>&#x2081;</code> and <code>&#x2082;</code> also begin new literals.
+When following a number literal, `₁` and `₂` also begin new literals.

-    12 034&#x2081;5     -- pushes 12, 0, 34, 15
+    12 034₁5     -- pushes 12, 0, 34, 15

 String literals begin and end with `\``, with `\\` used to escape.
 Single-character literals can be made with `'`.